-During her tenure at the Center, Ms. Belsky is examining the experiences of Jewish evacuees and deportees and the way in which the history of evacuation contributes to changing attitudes among both Jews and non-Jews in the Soviet Union in the postwar period.
-For her research, she is drawing from materials the Museum has acquired from Uzbek, Kazakh, and Russian archives and files from the State Historical Archive of the Chuvash Republic.
+During her tenure at the Center, Ms. Belsky examined the experiences of Jewish evacuees and deportees and the way in which the history of evacuation contributes to changing attitudes among both Jews and non-Jews in the Soviet Union in the postwar period.
+For her research, she drew from materials the Museum has acquired from Uzbek, Kazakh, and Russian archives and files from the State Historical Archive of the Chuvash Republic.

-She is also examining registration cards of Jews who were evacuated to Tashkent in order to gather demographic information related to those evacuees who escaped to Tashkent.
-She will be drawing on the Jewish Anti-Fascist Committee archive for letters, articles, and committee reports pertaining to the plight of Jewish evacuees.
-Finally, she will also be using collections of personal memoirs (both published and archival) and recorded testimonies, including the USC Shoah Foundation Institute’s collection of interviews with individuals who were evacuated or deported to Central Asia and Siberia during the war.
+She also examined registration cards of Jews who were evacuated to Tashkent in order to gather demographic information related to those evacuees who escaped to Tashkent.
+She drew on the Jewish Anti-Fascist Committee archive for letters, articles, and committee reports pertaining to the plight of Jewish evacuees.
+Finally, she also used collections of personal memoirs (both published and archival) and recorded testimonies, including the USC Shoah Foundation Institute’s collection of interviews with individuals who were evacuated or deported to Central Asia and Siberia during the war.